nerdenough/phaser-es6-boilerplate/README.md

 you need.
 The boilerplate consists of a main Game class and several game states to modulate the initial setup for the game.

+#### Game
+You can declare your states in the main Game class along with any other global game config.

+#### Boot
+Boot allows you to declare the initial settings of the game, such as the stage colour.

+#### Preload
+Preload can be used to load all of your assets, show a loading screen, and switch to the next state when loading is complete.

+#### Play
+Play serves as the main game state in this example.

 ### Static
 The `static` folder contains the web page and styling that your game will be embedded into.